Chandler Phillips betting profile: Sony Open in Hawaii - PGA TOUR

 Phillips's advanced stats and rankings

-- Phillips posted a Strokes Gained: Off-the-Tee average of -0.322 in his past five tournaments, indicating struggles with his driving performance.
+- Phillips averaged -0.322 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green in his past five tournaments, Phillips sported a -0.262 mark, showing room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Phillips posted a -0.262 mark in his past five tournaments.

-- On the greens, Phillips delivered a 0.157 Strokes Gained: Putting mark in his past five tournaments, which was a bright spot in his recent performances.
+- Phillips delivered a 0.157 Strokes Gained: Putting mark in his past five tournaments.

+- Phillips averaged 0.110 Strokes Gained: Around-the-Green in his past five tournaments.

 All stats in this article are accurate for Phillips as of the start of the Sony Open in Hawaii.